 Scottie is sponsored in memory of Westies past – Ashleigh, Brittany, Bonnie, and Alleigh

 This boy is very close to the ground, loves a soft bed or blanket on the floor and isn’t able to get up on furniture.
-He is calm and respectful in the house, doesn’t show interest in chewing things, but knows where the pile of toys are for him to play with.
+He is calm and respectful in the house, doesn’t show interest in chewing things, but is very curious and loves to explore each room from corner to corner.
 Scottie marked the first day in his foster home so they popped on a belly band to ensure he couldn’t make a mess.
 Although he never marked again they did notice that he dribbles a little from time to time.
 So he happily wears a belly band when in the house.

 Scottie is comfortable being left alone, whether in his crate or around the house.
 He curls up and waits.
 He can be vocal but typically is quiet.
 He will go to the door and give it a little tap to see if you’ll come back.
 He has not been left more than 4 hours alone, he would do well to have someone home often.

 The person who surrendered Scottie was not the owner but a family member and they said Scottie was 15 years old.
 Although he may very well be 15, our vets feel Scottie is younger.

 Scottie had surgery to remove a lump on his neck and a little teeth cleaning.
 He has recovered beautifully, his fur has almost completely filled in and he’s feeling in tip top shape for his age.

 • Adult only home or with older kids (no winding up the dog)